Air Zimbabwe has leased one of its two Boeing 767 aircraft to Ghana Airways after losing its market share to competitors.

 “SAA now flies to Victoria Falls twice a day from South Africa and at times flies from Harare to Victoria Falls,” said an industry source.

 The source said there had been a drastic fall in the number of people travelling between Harare and the United Kingdom.
+Air Zimbabwe has four planes, and only three are functional, while one is grounded.

 Air Zimbabwe was suspended from the International Air Travel Association earlier this year after failing to meet standards.